 If you’re convicted of a third DUI, they’re going to revoke your license for six years.
 (Have you even gotten your license back after they took it for your OWI 2nd?)

-Before your license is reinstated, they’ll also want you to install an ignition interlock device and pay any fines and civil penalties that have been assessed.
+Before your license is reinstated, you must install an ignition interlock device.
+Additionally, you must pay all fines and civil penalties.

 Third OWI Resulting in Death

 If your drunk driving caused a death, you can’t get a TRL for two years (and your licensed is still revoked for six years.)